-- the application interface between OBE and RSE (as depicted in Figure 2), - use of the generic DSRC application layer as specified in ISO 15628 and EN 12834, - use of the CEN-DSRC stack as specified in EN 15509, or other equivalent DSRC stacks as described in Annexes C, D and E, and - security services for mutual authentication of the communication partners and for signing of data (see Annex G).

-CCC data type specifications are given in Annex A, protocol implementation conformance statement (PICS) proforma in Annex B. An example CCC transaction is presented in Annex F. The informative Annex H highlights how to use this International Standard for the European electronic toll service (as defined in Commission Decision 2009/750/EC).
+- the application interface between OBE and RSE (as depicted in Figure 2); - use of the generic DSRC application layer as specified in ISO 15628 and EN 12834; - CCC data type specifications given in Annex A; - a protocol implementation conformance statement (PICS) proforma is given in Annex B; - use of the CEN-DSRC stack as specified in EN 15509, or other equivalent DSRC stacks as described in Annex C, Annex D, Annex E and Annex F; - security services for mutual authentication of the communication partners and for signing of data (see Annex H); - an example CCC transaction is presented in Annex G; - the informative Annex I highlights how to use this document for the European electronic toll service (as defined in Commission Decision 2009/750/EC).

-Test specifications are not within the scope of this International Standard.
+Test specifications are not within the scope of this document.